robertobastone/ICE/README.md

 import ICE
 ICE.ICE().main()
 ```
-- During the execution of the script, a new folder named "plots" will be created/updated with the plots of the regional (20 plots) and the overall national (1 plot) cases.
+- During the execution of the script, two folders named "activeCases" and "totalCases" will be created/updated with the plots of the regional (20 plots), the overall national (1 plot) cases, the total cured (1 plot), the number of those deceased and the overall cases nation wide (cured, still fighting against the virus and those passed away).

 # References
 - [1] http://www.protezionecivile.gov.it/media-comunicazione/comunicati-stampa